 Present x: Summary

 In this chapter we were introduced to the open-source machine learning library for Python, scikit-learn.
-We learned to preprocess data and fit a few different regression and classification algorithms.
-Furthermore, we learned to scale the features and find the optimal combination of hyperparameters in a pipeline.
+We learned to preprocess data, as well as tune and fit a few different regression and classification algorithms.
 Lastly, we learned how to quickly and effectively evaluate the performance of classification and regression models.
 This was a very comprehensive introduction to the scikit-learn library and the strategies employed here can be applied to building numerous additional algorithms provided by scikit-learn.

 Assessment Questions: